syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Automation-Id.md

 {% endhighlight %}
 {% endtabs %}

-Refer the below code snippet to access the inner elements of the datagrid from the automation script.
+Refer to the following code snippet to access the inner elements of data grid from the automation script.

 {% tabs %}
 {% highlight c# %}